Contact Me

 Long Time Gone is a song by Crosby, Stills & Nash (CSN), without Neil Young's involvement.
 It was released on their self-titled debut album, "Crosby, Stills & Nash," in 1969.
 The song was written by David Crosby and serves as the album's opening track.

-"Long Time Gone" is a politically charged song that addresses social issues and reflects the turbulent times of the late 1960s.
 The lyrics touch upon themes of war, inequality, and the need for change.
 The song expresses a sense of frustration and calls for unity and progress.
 It also references the assassinations of John F. Kennedy and Martin Luther King Jr., as well as the civil rights movement.

 Musically, "Long Time Gone" features the characteristic harmonies of Crosby, Stills & Nash, blending their voices in intricate layers.
 The song incorporates acoustic guitar-driven folk rock elements, with a catchy melody and memorable vocal hooks.